 Eek!
 Budgets!
-What a pesky thing to do!
-And yet, when first starting out, it’s extremely important to create one—especially if you have nonexistent start-up funds.
-It doesn’t cost a lot to start a wedding planning business, but you can easily get sucked into a lot of useless hype of promised leads.
-I have fallen victim to it a few times.
+What a pesky thing they are!
+And yet, when first starting out, it’s extremely important to create a wedding business budget—especially if you have nonexistent start-up funds.
+It doesn’t cost a lot to start a wedding planning business, but you can easily get sucked into a lot of unnecessary spending in hopes of getting promised leads.
+I have fallen victim to this a few times.
 To get more leads, you’re just going to have to #hustle—honest truth.

 Budgeting will help you achieve the goals you’re working toward.
 Is that a pretty, new website?
 More education?
 More advertising?
 So how do you make a budget?
-Well, first you take what you have to start a business and then subtract your start-up expenses.
+Well, first, you take the amount you have to start a business and then subtract your start-up expenses.
 Once you start making money, you’ll be able to add more expenses.